wzdrgi/stVGP/README.md

     Parameter "adj_matrix": The spatial adjacency matrix (neighborhood graph) representing connections between spots.
     Parameter "checkpoint": The dictionary containing trained model parameters (state_dict) of the stVGP model.
     Parameter "model_layer": A list of model architectural hyperparameters: [in_channels, hidden_channels, out_channels, num_heads].
-    Parameter "all_gat": Boolean flag indicating whether to use the full GAT architecture (GP_VAE_all) or standard architecture (GP_VAE).
-    Parameter "logvar": The variance tensor from the VAE training.
-If None, it will be re-inferred from the input data.
     Parameter "device": Computation device (e.g., 'cuda' or 'cpu').
 Must be consistent with the device used during training.
+    Parameter "batch_key": The key (column name) in adata_infor.obs that identifies batch information for batch effect correction.
+    Parameter "adata_infor": The AnnData object providing metadata and batch information, required when batch_key is specified.
+    Parameter "X_I": Optional image feature matrix (e.g., extracted from H&E images) for multi-modal spatial transcriptomics integration.
+    Parameter "VAE_model_select": Choice of VAE architecture, either 'GAT_VAE' (for graph-based spatial modeling) or 'MLP_VAE' (for standard VAE modeling).
+    Parameter "all_gat": Boolean flag indicating whether to use the full GAT structure (GP_VAE_all) or the standard architecture (GP_VAE).
 ```